 We became the winners of Guldknappen, Scandinavia’s most prestigious design award.
 We also started to work with lyocell jersey, an environmentally friendly and bio-degradable fiber.

-Recycled PET-bottles were turned into raincoats and other jackets.
+We experimented using recycled PET-bottles in our raincoats and other jackets.

 25% of our collections was sustainable and a GOOD CHOICE.
 We start to measure our footprint through the organization ECAP, The European Clothing Action Plan.

 90% of our collections will be sustainable and a GOOD CHOICE.